What is in this leaflet

 Things you must do

-If you become pregnant while taking Simvastatin Sandoz, stop taking it and tell your doctor immediately.
+If you become pregnant while taking Simvastatin Sandoz, stop taking it and contact your doctor immediately.

 Have your blood fats checked when your doctor says so, to make sure this medicine is working.